-27 people feared dead in building fire in Osaka
+27 feared dead in building fire in Osaka

 The building houses an internal medicine clinic, an English language school and other businesses, NHK national television said.

 The cause of the fire and other details were not immediately known.
-NHK said Osaka police are investigating the case as a possible arson.
+Osaka police said they were investigating to determine whether the fire was caused by arson or an accident.

 People on other floors of the building were believed to have been evacuated, Kishimoto said.